top of page

 Together with National Geographic Learning authors and trainers we have put together a selection of resources to help you and your students should you, for whatever reason, be unable to conduct your usual ELT classes.

 We hope they can provide you with support and guidance in your teaching, whatever your students' level or situation.

 Please get in touch if you have any questions, and we wish you all the success in your classroom, whatever that looks like.

 Short video lessons aimed at Young Learner to Adult students – ideal for students to watch on their own or to watch in a classroom

 Links to other National Geographic Learning web pages like webinars and blogs to help you in your classroom.

 Recordings from our Facebook Live series where we talk to educators for their experience and advice on topics such as Teaching learners from refugee backgrounds and Forced displacement.
 Trauma.
 Can ESOL provide effective relief?

 A catalogue of third-party videos, articles, blog posts and webinars shared by the speakers of our Facebook Live series to help yours and your students' development and wellbeing.

 Here are some extracts from our Facebook Live speakers.

-Why not watch the full interviews with all our speakers on the Professional Development tab?
+Why not watch the full interviews with all our speakers on the Voices From the Field tab?